jmarkstevens/jms-react-apollo/README.md

 Note: without the subscription in WithApollo changes in WithLink are not reflected in the other components.
 This is because WithLink is not connected to the same cache.

+WithStaticCache demonstrates a pattern to use Apollo apart from a react component.